KazuyaTomita/PockerView/README.md

-# PockerView
+PockerView
+====

-CUI program which supports UPI(Universal Porker Interface) protocol. see (this pdf)[https://cdn.shopify.com/s/files/1/0769/9693/files/UPI-documentation_e9050fc5-e6e6-4f37-8611-04819b636333.pdf]
+CUI program which supports modified UPI(Universal Porker Interface) protocol.

+## Description
+When you making a poker AI, minding an interface part is meaningless.
+Probably you want to concentrate an engine itself.
+So, you need something which absorbs the difference of protocols of interface parts.
+This CUI program does it.

 Now we are thinking PockerView supports three type of uses cases.
 + CUI through standart input
-+ Remote server which supports a certain protocol
++ Remote server which supports ACPC
 + multiple engines games

-Note: In these three uses cases, remote server support will have some protocols.
+## Usage
+First, you prepare a binary of an engine.
+And then you can build this program after writing some configs in config.toml.

 ### BUILD
-You have to set your engine binary and write some configs in config.toml.

 ``make -f docker.Makefile binary`` for linux.